urbantreelion/ece350-lab-manual/_lab3/FLEX-sync.md

     ![flex_bits.png](./figures/flex_bits.png)<br>
     __*Demodulated FLEX signal*__

-- Save the demodulated output to a file in one of the following ways:
+- Save the demodulated output to a WAV file using a *Wav File Sink* at one of the accepted sample rates for WAV files (48 kHz is suggested).

-  1. In binary format using a *File Sink* at any sample rate.
-This file can be read in MATLAB using the [fread](http://www.mathworks.com/help/matlab/ref/fread.html) function or in any other language of your choice.
-  2. In WAV format using a *Wav File Sink* at one of the accepted sample rates for WAV files (48 kHz is suggested).
-WAV files can be read in MATLAB using the [wavread](http://www.mathworks.com/help/matlab/ref/wavread.html) function or viewed in Audacity.
+  > WAV files can be read in MATLAB using the [wavread](http://www.mathworks.com/help/matlab/ref/wavread.html) function or viewed in Audacity.

 ## Bit and Frame Sync